Argyll and Bute: Railways

 The main railway line in Argyll and Bute is the West Highland Line, which links Oban to Glasgow, passing through much of the eastern and northern parts of the area.
 From the south the line enters Argyll and Bute just to the west of Dumbarton, continuing north via Helensburgh Upper to the eastern shores of the Gare Loch and Loch Long.
 The line comes inland at Arrochar and Tarbet to meet the western shore of Loch Lomond.
-At the northern end of the loch the lines leaves Argyll and Bute to enter Stirling council area.
-The Oban branch of the West Highland Line re-enters the area just west of Tyndrum, and heads west to Oban: stations on this section of the line include Dalmally and Taynuilt railway station.
+At the northern end of the loch the line leaves Argyll and Bute to enter Stirling council area.
+The Oban branch of the West Highland Line re-enters the area just west of Tyndrum, and heads west to Oban: stations on this section of the line include Dalmally and Taynuilt.
 The majority of services on the line are operated by ScotRail: as of 2019 the summer service has six trains a day to Oban, with four on Sundays.
 In addition to the ScotRail service is the nightly Caledonian Sleeper, although this does not run on the Oban branch.

 Helensburgh also has a much more frequent service into Glasgow and beyond via the North Clyde Line, which has its western terminus at the town's central railway station.